Abnegation Meaning Examples

 Abnegation is a noun.

-Yes, for example: "His abnegation of material possessions impressed his peers."
+Yes, for example: "His concession of material goods impressed his colleagues.

-Some synonyms for abnegation include self-denial, renunciation, rejection, relinquishment, sacrifice, and austerity.
+A number of alternative expressions for abnegation comprise self-denial, renunciation, rejection, relinquishment, sacrifice, and austerity.

 Can abnegation be a verb?